 18.2 Adjustable back & its adjustment options

 The "adjustable back and back padding" back system consists of a belt system and back padding.
-The slack of the backrest can be adapted to the individual requirements via the belts with tensioning loops.
+The slack or sagging of the backrest can be adjusted to individual needs with the help of Velcro fasteners.